Mitochondrial replenishment for the restoration of mitochondrial function in age-related diseases

 Short-term pharmacokinetics limit the efficacy of cardiac pharmacotherapies.
 We adapted the dry pericardial puncture to access the pericardial sac for nanoparticle (NP)-based drug delivery to the heart and were one of the first labs to demonstrate the potential of exploiting the pericardial space for NP-based drug delivery to the heart (J Control Release 2017, 262).
 We showed long-term presence of NPs in the heart following pericardial delivery, and extensive intramural penetration and maintenance of released payload, converting the pericardial space into a local drug delivery depot to the heart and addressing the limitations of pericardial drug delivery and other local delivery strategies.

-Nanoparticle-based drug and gene delivery remains an active area of research in the laboratory.
+Nanoparticle-based drug and gene delivery remains an active area of research in the laboratory, particularly aimed at restoration of mitochondrial function.

 Nano-inspired, MR-visible interventional devices for iCMR